RamSailopal/YottaDB-Rust/README.md

 # Introduction

-This repo allows the provision of a development environment through docker that gives you everything that you need to develop with Rust and YottaDB
+This repo allows the provision of a development environment through docker that gives you everything that you need to develop with Rust and YottaDB.
+There is an IDE to write code as well as a YottaDB global viewer web UI

 # sandbox